This is Part 3 of a seven-part series on making speeches and presentations memorable. It is based on the book Made to Stick by Chip and Dan Heath.

 - Then, just when we are sure that we are going to fall, Pink throws us a rope at 12:15 with “a new approach” and some “good news”.
 And as we hang on, he fills the hole that he has created by giving us ideas on what does work in terms of encouraging people to think creatively.
 He puts us back on terra firma.

-This talk is one of the best examples that I have seen about how to use unexpectedness to create audience interest and make the message memorable.
+This talk is a good example of how to use unexpectedness to create audience interest and make the message memorable.

 I encourage you to look for ways to throw your own audiences off guard in the future.
 Just be sure that the unexpectedness relates to your core message.
 Just be sure that you catch them before they fall!